Unified API

 This method SHOULD return a stand-in that can be used to drain events (a disposable), or the created client.

-It SHOULD be possible to call init multiple times, where calling it a second time either tears down the previous client or decrements a refcount for the previous client etc. Calling this multiple times should be used for testing only.
+multiple times, where calling it a second time either tears down the previous client or decrements a refcount for the previous client etc.

-It’s undefined what happens if you call init on anything but application startup.
+It’s undefined what happens if you call init

-A user has to call init once but it’s permissible to call this with a disabled DSN of sorts.
+once but it’s permissible to call this with a disabled DSN of sorts.
 In this case, the SDK will be disabled.

-Calling init MUST set up all default & defined integrations, UNLESS the SDK is disabled.
+MUST set up all default & defined integrations, UNLESS the SDK is disabled.
 When the SDK is disabled, it SHOULD NOT set up any integrations.

 get_client()

-Returns the currently active client.
-This MAY return null if init was never called.
-If init was called but the SDK is disabled, this SHOULD return the disabled client.
+was called but the SDK is disabled, this SHOULD return the disabled client.

-Instead of retuning null if the SDK was never initialized, this method MAY return a disabled (or a no-op) client.
+if the SDK was never initialized, this method MAY return a disabled (or a no-op) client.

 capture_event(event)